 Not only are people searching for gifts for the holiday season, but consumers are also planning their own holiday getaways.
-Data collected by Criteo found that 68% of US consumers surveyed will be comfortable going on weekend trips by mid-October.
 Many European consumers are already enjoying domestic holidays or trips to nearby countries.
 With travellers starting to plan for the holiday season already, expect that more so than ever, they will choose to either travel domestically or stay in their home city.
 Create attractive offers for these key public holidays, such as over Christmas or New Year’s, and employ urgency tactics for these high-demand dates.
 Think about geo-targeting offers.
 For example, food and beverage packages, early check-in and late check-out, or exclusive offers on suites for groups of adults.
 For these high-demand periods, discounting should be less of a focus.
 Focus instead on bundling and offering value and experiences.

 Don’t forget the mobile shoppers

 Holiday season deal hunters do a lot of research before they purchase.
 They rely heavily on mobile while doing this research.
 Capitalise on this and identify key periods to promote your festive offers on mobile.
-Offer a promo code or email voucher for mobile visitors that they can send to their inbox and redeem on desktop later.
+Offer a promo code or email voucher for mobile visitors that they can send to their inbox and redeem on their desktop later.

 Offer flexibility with your gift vouchers

 Instead of discounting your gift vouchers or hotel credit, consider extending the validity of your vouchers and adapting your cancellation policies.
 60% of consumers check return policies for the gifts they buy.
 For hotels, this can translate into a need for more lenient cancellation policies.
 On top of that, you can offer 18-24 month vouchers instead of 6-12 month vouchers, and position this as a unique selling point.
 During a time of uncertainty, this can make a big difference, especially if someone is purchasing a voucher as a gift for someone close to them.

 Remember the late or last-minute gift shoppers